FoFabien/EPUBServer/README.md

 ### Usage
 Double click `epubserver.py` or start it via a command prompt or terminal using `python epubserver.py`.
 To stop the server, do a `CTRL+C`.
-Make a folder named `books` alongside the file and put some `.epub` files in it.
+Make a folder named `books` alongside the file and put your `.epub`, `.cbz` and `.zip` files in it.
+Sub-folder aren't currently supported.
 Then go to `http://localhost:8000` if you're on the same machine (replace localhost by its IP otherwise).

 ### Settings